ratnesh-maurya/Cpp-basic/README.md

-# Give aa star ✨ if you like 🤠
+# Give a star ✨ if you like 🤠
 # 📌Important
 # Do not add any pre existing solution...
 # Do not copy paste someone else code...